-- 6. deduction: The black-holes in the universe, have so high gravitational field that even light also will not reflect back once it has fallen on a black-hole.
-Hence, we deduce that black-holes cannot be seen by any mechanism !! - 7.
-Active: Doing experiment "common-emitter characteristics of transistor amplifier", and learning by identifying in the graph plotted, the cut-off, active, and saturation regions, is active learning.
-Also, asking a question during the class teaching, like, "what is medium-wave frequency band"?
-And, then let the students of each bench discuss about the answer among themselves, is also active learning. - 8.
-Passive: The regular class teaching is passive, otherwise.
+- Deduction: Theorem proving steps, program steps, calculation steps, programs, are all deductions. - ◆ Active: Doing experiment "common-emitter characteristics of transistor amplifier", and learning by identifying in the graph plotted, the cut-off, active, and saturation regions, is active learning.
+Also, asking a question during the class teaching, like, "what is

+- medium-wave frequency band"?
+And, then let the students of each bench discuss about the answer among themselves, is also active learning. $\mathbf{Do} \rightarrow \mathbf{what} \rightarrow \mathbf{why}$. - Passive: The regular class teaching is passive.
 The students reason about what the teacher told, and each absorb the material in their own way.

+Examples of Teaching ...

-- 9. Sequential: The lecture topic when presented in logically ordered progression, i.e., next topic or discussion requires the understanding of previous, leads to sequential learning.
-It is common and results to make good engineers. - 10.
-Global: When a problem is assigned to students, for which they spend time in days or weeks, and then discover a solution in full-form, as partial solution has no meaning, like in chess game, sudoko, puzzle solving.
+- Sequential: The lecture topic when presented in logically ordered progression, i.e., next topic or discussion requires the understanding of previous, leads to sequential learning.
+It is common and results to make good engineers. - Global: When a problem is assigned to students, for which they spend time in days or weeks, and then discover a solution in full-form, as partial solution has no meaning, like in chess game, sudoko, puzzle solving.
 These are examples of teaching using global method and correspondingly, the learning acquired is also called global.
-The global teaching and learning makes great theoreticians and researchers !!
+The global teaching and learning makes great theoreticians and researchers!!